Payum/Payum/docs/managing-notifications.md

 $registry->getPayment('paypal')->addAction($storeNotificationAction);
 ```

-Now we have to implement `notify.php` script which is accessible from the internet.
+Now we have to implement `notify.php` script which must be accessible from the internet.

 ```php
 <?php